-The QIS is responsible for developing, implementing and managing and expanding the QMS at IP Australia.
-The QIS includes a Director, an IP Rights Quality Review Manager, a Quality System Manager, a Services Quality and Software Manager, several Product Quality Reviewers and a number of administrative staff.
+The QSSIS section is responsible for managing and expanding the QMS at IP Australia.
+The QSSIS section includes a Director, an IP Rights Quality Review Manager, a Quality System Manager, a Services Quality and Software Manager, several Product Quality Reviewers and a number of administrative staff.
 IP Australia has demonstrated its commitment to quality through:

-- establishment of the IP Australia Quality Improvement Committee including the Director of the QIS as well as the Improvement Managers for each of IP Australia's ISO 9001:2008 certified Business Groups. - structured and detailed reporting to two of IP Australia's highest level committees, the Finance & Planning Committee and the Executive Board.
+- establishment of the IP Australia Quality Improvement Committee including the Director of the QSSIS- section as well as the Improvement Managers for each of IP Australia's ISO 9001:2008 certified Business Groups. - structured and detailed reporting to two of IP Australia's highest level committees, the Business Operation Finance & Planning Committee and the Executive Board.